 Tool 1: Two most probable mode lists with shape-dependency (JVET-J0021 Qualcomm/Technicolor)

 To signal a luma intra mode, two most probable mode (MPM) lists are derived for a block.
-MPM lists consist of intra modes of the neighboring blocks and modes derived from those intra modes.
+The MPM lists include intra modes of the neighboring blocks and modes derived from those intra modes.
 The process of the MPM list derivation is like JEM with additional modifications proposed in JVET-D0113, JVET-D0114, JVET-D0115, JVET-D0119, and JVET-G0060.

-Figure 10 Neighboring blocks for MPMs
+Figure 12.
+Neighboring blocks for MPMs

 Available neighboring intra modes relative to the current block at predefined locations are added to the MPM list, and only unique modes are included.
-Those predefined five locations are the same as in JEM and depicted in Figure 10.
-The MPM list size is set to seven.
+Those predefined five locations are the same as in JEM and depicted in Figure 12.
+The MPM list size is set to six or seven.

-The initial MPM list is derived by adding the intra modes in the following order: left (L), above (A), planar, below-left (BL), above-right (AR), above-left (AL), and DC.
+The initial MPM list is derived by adding the intra modes in the following order: left (L), above (A), planar, DC, below-left (BL), above-right (AR), and above-left (AL).

-If MPM list is not complete, then the intra modes derived by adding 1 (2 for 67 modes, 4 for 35 modes) to the angular most probable modes already included into the MPM list.
+If the initial MPM list is not complete, then the intra modes are derived by adding 1 (2 for 67 modes, 4 for 35 modes) when there are 131 modes, and 1 for 67 modes when there are 67 modes, to the angular most probable modes already included into the MPM list.

-Finally, if MPM list is not complete, the following default modes: VER_IDX, HOR_IDX, 2, DIA_IDX, VDIA_IDX, 10, 26 are added to the list.
+Finally, if the MPM list is not complete, the following default modes: VER_IDX, HOR_IDX, 2, DIA_IDX, VDIA_IDX, 10, 26 are added to the list in that order.

-At the end of this derivation process, MPM list of size 6 or 7 containing only unique intra modes is obtained.
+At the end of this derivation process, the MPM list of size 6 or 7 containing only unique intra modes is obtained.

-As proposed in JVET-D0114, secondary MPM list is constructed based on the primary MPM list.
+As proposed in JVET-D0114, a secondary MPM list is constructed based on the primary MPM list.
 The size of the secondary MPM list depends on the total number of intra modes used in the current block, and it can be 32, 16, or 8, for 131, 67, 35 total number modes, respectively.